cloudfoundry/ykk/README.md

 # ykk
-> ykk.. the best zippers ever made. - krishicks
+> ykk.. the best zippers in the WORLD. - krishicks

 A library designed to read zip/jar files.